Skip to content

 517

-"""Handle a [kernel info request](https://jupyter-client.readthedocs.io/en/stable/messaging.html#kernel-info)."""
+"""Handle an [comm info request](https://jupyter-client.readthedocs.io/en/stable/messaging.html#comm-info)."""

 Source code in src/async_kernel/kernel.py